 The calendar still said 1960s but by 1968, it seemed like a different decade.
 The world was a very dissimilar place than it was in say, 1966.
 Changes and undercurrents that had been brewing since mid-decade exploded.
 The U.S. suffered through a second year of mass racial unrest, two political figures were assassinated, rioting broke out at the Democratic National Convention, and college campuses sustained over forty arson attacks and bombing incidents.
-France suffered through the Mai 68 civil unrest and general strikes that brought the country to a virtual standstill, and Germany saw the first attack by what was to become known as the Baader-Meinhof Gang.
+France suffered through the Mai 68 civil unrest with general strikes that brought the country to a virtual standstill, the Prague Spring came to a bitter end and Germany saw the first attack by what was to become known as the Baader-Meinhof Gang.
 Continue reading →

 Opened in Montreal Canada on 27 April, Expo 67 proved to be the most popular World’s Fair of the 20th Century

 1967 proved to be the pivot point in the 1960s.
 Around midyear, during the Summer Of Love, the decade began segueing from the elegance and avant-garde aesthetics of the early years to the more tumultuous cultural and stylistic trends associated with the end of the decade.
 Continue reading →

 Porsche poster celebrating success at the 50th Targa Florio, their sixth overall victory at the storied venue.
 A few months later Porsche introduced the open-top 911 Targa.

 By 1966, the Suave Sixties were slowly morphing into the Swinging Sixties.
 Currents of change were coursing through the worlds of design, fashion, music and entertainment.
 It was to be the last full year of the classic sixties before profound mutations would transform the closing years of the decade.